 Ensure the scale you buy is designed to accommodate the weights of the packages you plan on measuring.
 Be sure to overestimate the sizes and weights of packages you plan on weighing instead of underestimating.
 You should purchase a scale that can handle at least 20 percent more than your average capacity.

 Calculate Postage Costs With Shipping Scales

 A variety of shipping scales are available for people who work primarily with the United States Postal Service.
-Many scales are designed to work with USPS postage and these scales are set up to print postage for items weighed on the scales’ platforms.
-If you plan to ship with USPS, then having a scale like this can save your business a lot of time.
+Many scales are designed to work with USPS postage and are set up to print postage for items weighed.
+If you plan to ship with USPS, then having a weighing solution like this can save your business a lot of time.
 The math is taken out of weighing and calculating postage.

 Arlyn Scales products support up to 15 different weight units, including pounds and kilograms.
 Tare weights can be specified for determining the amount of product in a container.

 Other postal services do not currently offer this feature.
 However, there is software available that allows you to use a standard digital shipping scale to calculate shipping costs for items.
 The scale you buy should have the ability to communicate with a computer via USB or Ethernet.
 The RS-485 connection option allows 10 scales to interconnect.